isomerpages/ura-lkywcp/_apply/2b-stage-b.md

 #### **Submission forms**

 Nominated cities are required to submit all three components - Part 1, Part 2, and Part 3.
 These can be sent together or separately, but must be received by the specified deadline to be considered complete.
+Below is the template from the past cycle.
+Please note nominations for the Prize 2026 cycle is now closed.

 ➜ [Submit Part 1 - Key statistics](https://go.gov.sg/part-1) <br>
 ➜ [Submit Part 2 - Medium/long-term plan](https://go.gov.sg/part-2) <br>
 ➜ [Submit Part 3 - Key projects](https://go.gov.sg/part-3)

-**Closing date**: 31 May 2025
+**Closing date**: Nominations for the Prize 2026 cycle is now closed.

 ---